 Special regard may need to be given in Florida to single-member LLCs.
 While it is true that there is nothing that recognizes single-member LLCs to be any less deserving of their outer liability protections, no different than a wholly-owned corporation, there are considerations.
 Certainly, Florida's Revised LLC Act recognizes that one can form a LLC, by and through an authorized representative and operate with only one member.
 See F.S. § 605.0201(1)(“One or more persons may act as authorized representatives to form a limited liability company by signing and delivering articles of organization to the department for filing.”); F.S. § 605.0401(1)(“If a LLC is to have only one member upon formation, the person becomes a member as agreed by that person and the authorized representative of the company.
 That person and the authorized representative may be, but need not be, different persons.
 If different persons, the authorized representative acts on behalf of the initial member”).

 Florida's charging order provisions need to be reviewed.

-If you are an owner of a closely-held business entity and want to know more about piercing of the veil and charging order liens, please contact us.
+If you are an owner of a closely-held business entity and want to know more about piercing of the veil and charging order liens, or if you are wanting to evaluate whether or not an LLC is or is not a single-member LLC, please contact us.

 If you have concerns or questions about any of these alternative legal theories and wish to consult with the Tufts Law Firm, please contact us.